 - Rate Fairness – All properties within the District benefit from the public water system, whether or not they are water customers.
 The extensive system of pumps, tanks, pipes and fire hydrants provide water for fire protection throughout the District to all properties.
 In addition, undeveloped property values are positively impacted by the presence of the water system throughout the District and the potential to connect existing and future subdivided property thereto.
 Without the property tax, which is assessed to all properties within the District whether or not the properties receive water service, our water ratepayers would unfairly subsidize the benefits received by non-water using property owners.

 - Water Conservation – Some argue that tax charges in lieu of water charges do not encourage water conservation.
 In order to address this, one must look at the overall picture.
 The District has had a successful, comprehensive water conservation plan in effect since 1988.
 The conservation plan includes leak detection, meter replacement, public education, school education and, most importantly, pricing.
 The District’s increasing block rate pricing structure, with significant increases between rate blocks, is one of the most aggressive conservation-oriented rate structures in Rhode Island.
-The District’s water rates, coupled with the other facets of the conservation plan, have resulted in an annual water demand that has increased 5% since 1990, despite a 29% increase in the customer base.
+The District’s water rates, coupled with the other facets of the conservation plan, have resulted in an annual water demand that fluctuated over the past 30 years but remains nearly the same as water use in 1990, despite a 25% increase in the customer base.
 In essence, the Administrative Board believes that it has achieved the best of both worlds by attaining significant water conservation results through its comprehensive plan, while retaining the overall, long-term fiscal benefits of a modest tax revenue stream.